andrew/ultimate-awesome/README.md

 - [data-protection-list](https://github.com/adgellida/data-protection-list) - 🔒 Manual of resistance to surveillance capitalism - Based on Valentin Delacour version -  - Telegram group:  -
 - [awesome-cambio-para-el-clima](https://github.com/adriamarcet/awesome-cambio-para-el-clima) - Listado de recursos que nos ayuden a cambiar nuestro día a día a favor de la ecología y el clima.
 - [awesome-open-gpt](https://github.com/aigc-in-all/awesome-open-gpt) - A collection of open source projects related to GPT（ChatGPT），GPT相关精选项目收藏合集🔥🔥.
+- [awesome-ai-tools](https://github.com/ai-tools-inc/awesome-ai-tools) - A curated list of awesome AI tools to automate your workflows and 10x your output.
 - [awesomestardew](https://github.com/annesoares/awesomestardew) - A list of great things made by the community for the game Stardew Valley.
 - [my-awesome-mac-apps](https://github.com/antelle/my-awesome-mac-apps) -  List of macOS apps I love and use.
 - [awesome-web](https://github.com/aozora/awesome-web) - A collection of awesome things regarding the Web Design and Development-.